-Unfortunately, we are not in a very good position; according to the IPCC, annual climate investments must be increased sixfold compared to the current level if we are to achieve the goal of limiting warming to 1.5 degrees3.
-According to the IEA, 35% of emission reductions by 2050 need to come from new technologies4.
+Unfortunately, we are not in a very good position; according to the IPCC, annual climate investments must be increased sixfold compared to the current level if we are to achieve the goal of limiting warming to 1.5 degrees.
+According to the IEA, 35% of emission reductions by 2050 need to come from new technologies.

 Ferd Impact Investing invests in solutions to the climate and environmental challenges we face.
-We want to play a role and we see great opportunities in the transition.
-We see no contradiction between our goal of creating a positive climate and environmental impact, and our goal of achieving a market-based financial return.
+We want to play a see no contradiction between our goal of creating a achieving a market-based financial return.

 We invest in seed, venture and growth stage climate impact funds in Europe and North America.
-We also actively co-invest with our fund managers in some of their portfolio companies.
+We also portfolio companies.

-And what could be more motivating than working in the climate tech space?
-We get to work with some of the most significant problems the world is facing and interact with all of the brilliant entrepreneurs and managers that try to solve it.
-Hopefully, we can move the needle in the right direction for future generations.
+all of the brilliant entrepreneurs and managers that try direction for future generations.
 And we get to do it in a great team, in a company with and for visionary owners with sustainability top of mind.

-We are proud to release our second annual impact report.
-We use it to showcase what we have been up to the past year and to highlight the great achievements of our fund managers and portfolio companies.
+We are proud to release our second annual impact report. managers and portfolio companies.